pinobatch/pently/docs/pentlyas.md

 vertical line (`|`, Shift+backslash) before the part of the pitch or timbre that you want to loop.
 Otherwise, the last step is looped.

+Steps of an envelope are separated by spaces is one word.
+A step can be repeated with a colon and an integer: `8:3` means `8 8 8`.
-By default, a sound effect plays one step every frame, which is 60 steps per second.
-But this can be slowed down with `rate 2` through `rate 16`.
+By default, a sound effect plays one step every frame, which is 60 steps per second on NTSC or 50 on PAL.
+To slow this down, use `rate 2` through `rate 16`

 Sound effect names are exported with the `PE_` prefix, such as `PE_closed_hihat`.
 Use these values with `pently_start_sound`.